 II.Section2.A.2.
 Apportionment.
 The exact number of elected faculty senator positions apportioned to each academic unit shall be determined by the Executive Committee and announced to the University Senate by October 1.
 Each academic unit must be apportioned at least two elected faculty senator positions.

 II.Section2.A.3.
 Election Process.
 The faculty of each College and the Library shall determine a constituency and an election procedure for each elected faculty senator position apportioned to their respective academic unit, subject to the eligibility criteria and term of service specified in II.Section1.A.2 and the voting eligibility criteria specified in II.Section2.A.1.
 College Deans and the University Librarian shall ensure that (1) the aforementioned election procedure and specification of the constituencies from their respective academic unit are submitted in writing to the Executive Committee no later than December 1 and (2) the elections within their unit are implemented according to unit procedures and the results are reported to the Executive Committee no later than February 1.
 These procedures and results shall be archived in an appropriate format.
-The Executive Committee shall announce the results of the College and Library Elections to the University Community no later than February 6.
+The results of these elections shall be announced as indicated in III.Section3.

 II.Section2.A.4.
 At-Large.
 The Executive Committee shall determine an election procedure and conduct the elections for each of the at-large elected faculty senator positions subject to the eligibility criteria and term of service specified in II.Section1.A.2 and the voting eligibility criteria specified in II.Section2.A.1.
-The results of such elections shall be announced to the University Community no later than March 1.
+The results of this election shall be announced as indicated in III.Section3.

 II.Section 3.
-Meetings of the University Senate
+Meetings of the University Senate.

 II.Section3.A.
-Regular Meetings
+Regular Meetings.

 II.Section3.A.1.
 Frequency.
 The University Senate shall have at least four regular meetings during the academic year, one in each of the months of September, November, February, and April, and at other times deemed necessary.
-The Executive Committee of the University Senate shall have the option of canceling a maximum of two of these four regular meetings should there be insufficient business for the meeting.
+The Executive Committee shall have the option of canceling a maximum of two of these four regular meetings should there be insufficient business for the meeting.
 By April 1, after consulting the University Calendar, the outgoing Executive Committee shall announce and publicize the meeting dates, places and times for the regular meetings that are scheduled to occur during the following academic year.
 Changes to this schedule shall be announced and publicized by the Executive Committee within five (5) calendar days of the time at which the decision to change the schedule was made.

 II.Section3.A.2.
 Motions.
 Any motion (including a resolution) that is to be proposed by a committee at a regular meeting shall be accompanied by explanatory material including a rationale and description.
 The statement of such a motion and all supporting documentation shall be provided to the Executive Committee at least ten (10) calendar days prior to that meeting.